ccollicutt/spinn/README.md

 Just an ugly script to mess around with AWS spot instances.

-Right now just prints out a graph.
+Right now just prints out a plot based on some configuration values.

 ## Issues